IntegratedBreedingPlatform/Workbench/README.md

 To Run Tests
 --------------
 To run JUnit tests using the command line, issue the following commands in the IBPCommons directory:

 1. To run all tests: <pre>mvn clean test</pre>
 2. To run a specific test class: <pre>mvn clean test -Dtest=TestClassName</pre>
 3. To run a specific test function: <pre>mvn clean test -Dtest=TestClassName#testFunctionName</pre>

-You need to specify the IBDB database to connect to in the testDatabaseConfig.properties file.
+You need to specify the IBDB database to connect to in the `testDatabaseConfig.properties` file.

-All JUnit test suites require the rice database, except for GenotypicDataManager that uses the groundnut crop in testing.
+All JUnit test suites require the rice database, except for `GenotypicDataManager` that uses the groundnut crop in testing.

-Similar to building IBPWorkbecnh, add the -DenvConfig parameter to use a specific configuration.
+Similar to building `IBPWorkbench`, add the `-DenvConfig` parameter to use a specific configuration.

-To run JUnit tests using Eclipse, right-click on the specific JUnit test suite in the IBPCommons project, select Run As --> JUnit test.
+To run JUnit tests using Eclipse, right-click on the specific JUnit test suite in the `IBPWorkbench` project, select __Run As --> JUnit test__.

 Developer guide and IDE setup
 -------------------
 The following are links to developer guides and eclipse setup guide.
-(Note the linked documents are old and needs updating but still relevant even for newer builds)
+(Note the linked documents are old and needs updating but still relevant even for newer builds).

 - [Developer Guide][dev_guide_link]
 - [Eclipse Setup][dev_eclipse_link]

-##Other relevant Workbench documentation can be found [here][workbench_conf_link]
+###Other relevant Workbench documentation can be found [here][workbench_conf_link].

 [ibpcommons_git_link]: https://github.com/digitalabs/IBPCommons
 [ibpmiddleware_git_link]: https://github.com/digitalabs/IBPMiddleware